Description

 Applying this definition to our asset in some examples:

-• During the last 3 years, the compounded annual growth rate (CAGR) is 9.7%, which is lower, thus worse than the value of 13.1% from the benchmark.
+• During the last 3 years, the annual performance (CAGR) is 11.1%, which is smaller, thus worse than the value of 21.1% from the benchmark.

 Volatility: